• Skip to primary navigation

 Step aside, pumpkin pie!
 This Old Fashioned Sweet Potato Pie is next-level delicious.

-The recipe comes from a vintage Southern church cookbook.
 It’s a classic recipe, with a simple pastry crust (I used store-bought), sweet potatoes, evaporated milk, sugar, butter, egg, and warm spices.

 Sometimes, simple is best.
 And that’s definitely the case with this old fashioned pie.